fer-c/wamp_service/README.md

 ## Test

-In order to test you must start a wamp broker, for example crossbar:
+In order to test you must start a wamp broker, for example [bondy](https://gitlab.com/leapsight/bondy) for testing.

-    $ mkdir example && cd example && crossbar init && crossbar start

 Start the erlang shell: